-Despite a very challenging year for the fixed income market, green bond issuance managed to keep pace with 2021 record.
-As at end of June, $207bn1 of green bond have been issued year-to-date, slightly above 2021 at the same time.
-75 inaugural issuers1 have already joined the green bond market this year and one can expect many more in the near future as every sectors are progressively investing in the transition to a low-carbon economy.
+Despite a very challenging year for the fixed income market, green bond issuance managed to keep pace with the 2021 record.
+As at the end of June, $207bn1 of green bonds have been issued year-to-date, slightly above 2021 at the same time.
+75 inaugural issuers1 have already joined the green bond market this year and one can expect many more in the near future as all sectors are progressively investing in the transition to a low-carbon economy.
 To navigate this buoyant market, investors need to be aware of the ‘greenium’ effect and how its impact can change depending on the sector and geography.

-When Austria issued its debut green bond in May, it raised €4bn and attracted a 25 billion orders2 .
+When Austria issued its debut green bond in May, it raised €4bn and attracted 25 billion orders2 .
 This demand enabled the bond to price at a slightly lower yield - circa 2.5bp -versus the existing Austrian conventional bond.
 This premium, known as ‘greenium’, is a trend that has been progressively materialising for some time, reflecting the imbalance between supply and demand.
 But it is important to recognise that the size of the greenium can vary and change over time.
 In particular, in the primary market activity, we’ve observed that when the level of issuance declines, as it is often the case during summer time or end-of-year period, the greenium increases.

 Germany, for example, is expected to issue a new green bond later this year.
 When Germany issued its debut green bond in September 2020, it uniquely matched the green issue with a conventional bond with the same maturity.
 This gave us the first ever direct price comparison.
 At issue, the green bond priced 1 basis point more expensive than its conventional twin.
 Interestingly, that greenium has grown up to 7bps and is back to less than 2bps today.
 We see this as the reflection of lower demand for Fixed Income overall this year, which has not spared green bonds, yet in context for sustained supply compared to last year.